jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

-To see a similar implementation of Inline caching with a database (an in-memory HSQLDB database) in action, see the [<code>InlineCachingWithDatabaseIntegrationTests</code>](https://github.com/spring-projects/spring-boot-data-geode/blob/master/spring-geode/src/test/java/org/springframework/geode/cache/inline/database/InlineCachingWithDatabaseIntegrationTests.java) test class from the SBDG test suite.
+To see a similar implementation of Inline caching with a database (an in-memory HSQLDB database) in action, see the [<code>InlineCachingWithDatabaseIntegrationTests</code>](https://github.com/spring-projects/spring-boot-data-geode/blob/master/spring-geode/src/test/java/org/springframework/geode/cache/inline/database/InlineCachingWithDatabaseIntegrationTests.java) test class from the [spring-boot-gemfire-name] test suite.
 A dedicated sample will be provided in a future release.